 Its not so long ago that a man who spent too long in the bathroom was met with scorn and suspicion.
 Thankfully, times have changed and male grooming is now acceptably mainstream.
 Even so, it is easy to feel confused by the overwhelming amount of advice, opinion and small pots full of expensive gloop aimed towards the male market.

 Sneakily using your female partner’s skin care products may seem like a great idea, but there are a few important differences between male and female skin that mean you may get better results using a range specifically developed for men.
 Men’s skin is around 30% thicker and more robust than female skin, with a thicker outer layer (stratum corneum) that effectively reduces the absorption of active ingredients in skin care products.
 Male facial skin produces 75% more oil than female skin, making acne and skin conditions such as seborrhoeic dermatitis more common.
-Shaving makes the skin more sensitive and it is a good idea to avoid harsh chemical products if you are a regular shaving.
+Shaving makes the skin more sensitive and it is a good idea to avoid harsh chemical products if you are a regular shaver.

 To clarify the male skincare process, we have broken it down into some essentials, but don’t panic – it is easier than you think.